oracle/weblogic-image-tool/site/create-image-with-internet.md

    Where ```--user --passwordEnv``` provides the credentials for a user who is entitled to download patches from Oracle Support.

- **NOTE**: You can provide the password in one of three ways (see Create Tool for the three command line arguments):
+ **NOTE**: You can provide the password in one of three ways (see Create Tool for the three command-line arguments):

  * Plain text
  * Environment variable